 Only Keep Clothes You Are Actually Wearing

 When you start to pack your clothes, keep only the dresses and shirts you are wearing.
-If you still have jeans from your high school that you hope will fit again, now it is the moment to move on.
+If you still have jeans from your high school that you hope will fit again, now is the moment to move on.
 If anything, if you lose weight, you can always buy a new one.
-The same goes for stucking shoes.
+The same goes for packing shoes.
 Keep the comfortable ones, and throw or give someone the rest.
 On the other hand, if you have some expensive high heels, and know you will not wear them ever again, keep those for your daughter or niece.

-What Is Worth Saving From the Kitchen
+What Is Worth Saving From the Kitchen and Being Handled by Long-Distance Movers

 Keep aside expensive appliances or kitchenware like a crockpot, microwave oven, mixer, blender, and slow cooker – basically, every kitchen item that you will use.
 But if you have a bread baker or pasta maker you never used, now is an excellent opportunity to sell those belongings.
 When you start to pack pots and pans, keep the ones that are in good condition (have all the handles and lids).
 The same is when you start to pack plates.
 You should get rid of all the chipped plates you have.
 Also, go through your pantry and throw all expired spices and food.